phillipivan/companion-module-peavy-ratc/companion/HELP.md

 ### Variables

 The detected control aliases, their values & positions are returned as variables.
+Control Aliases containing white space ' ' will be replaced with '_'.

 Variables are not defined when in RATC v2 RAW mode to preseve system resources.
 They can still be referenced if you follow the pattern of $(yourModuleName:controlAliasValue_rawAlias) or  $(yourModuleName:controlAliasPosition_rawAlias).
 They will not have a value assigned until used by an action.